swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

   async let oven = preheatOven(temperature: 350)

-  let dish = Dish(ingredients: await [try veggies, meat]) return await try oven.cook(dish, duration: .hours(3)) }
+  let dish = Dish(ingredients: await [try veggies, meat]) return try await oven.cook(dish, duration: .hours(3)) }
 ```

 `async let` is similar to a `let`, in that it defines a local constant that is initialized by the expression on the right-hand side of the `=`.
 However, it differs in that the initializer expression is evaluated in a separate, concurrently-executing child task.
-On completion, the child task will initialize the variables in the `async let`.
+On normal completion, the child task will initialize the variables in the `async let`.

 Because the main body of the function executes concurrently with its child tasks, it is possible that `makeDinner` will reach the point where it needs the value of an `async let` (say, `veggies`) before that value has been produced.
 To account for that, reading a variable defined by an `async let` is treated as a potential suspension point, and therefore must be marked with `await`.
 When the expression on right-hand side of the `=` of an `async let` can throw an error, that thrown error can be observed when reading the variable, and therefore must be marked with some form of `try`.
 The task will suspend until the child task has completed initialization of the variable (or thrown an error), and then resume.

 One can think of `async let` as introducing a (hidden) future, which is created at the point of declaration of the `async let` and whose value is retrieved at the `await`.
 In this sense, `async let` is syntactic sugar to futures.
-The futures for child tasks are not ex

 However, child tasks in the proposed structured-concurrency model are (intentionally) more restricted than general-purpose futures.
 Unlike in a typical futures implementation, a child task does not persist beyond the scope in which it was created.
 By the time the scope exits, the child task must either have completed, or it will be implicitly awaited.
 When the scope exits via a thrown error, the child task will be implicitly cancelled before it is awaited.
-This structure both makes it easier to reason about the concurrent tasks that are executing within a given scope, and also unlocks numerous optimization opportunities for the compiler and runtime.

 Bringing it back to our example, note that the `chopVegetables()` function might throw an error if, say, there is an incident with the kitchen knife.
 That thrown error completes the child task for chopping the vegetables.
 The error will then be propagated out of the `makeDinner()` function, as expected.
 On exiting the body of the `makeDinner()` function with this error, any child tasks that have not yet completed (marinating the meat or preheating the oven, maybe both) will be automatically cancelled.